 The road to becoming an established and experienced aesthetics provider is long and arduous.
-Aspiring aesthetic nurses must first be a licensed registered nurse with an ADN, diploma, or BSN.
+Aspiring Aesthetic Nurses must first be a licensed Registered Nurse (RN) with an ADN, Diploma, or BSN.
 A BSN is the preferred degree within this competitive field.
-Most aesthetic nurses work in another field (such as general surgery or dermatology) before focusing on this specialty.
+Most Aesthetic Nurses work in another field (such as general surgery or dermatology) before focusing on this specialty.
 Since there is presently no defined curriculum for a novice aesthetic nurse to follow, it is vitally important to get as much training and experience in a plastic surgery environment as possible.

 Post-baccalaureate certificate training courses are available that cover anatomy related to aesthetics and dermatology, aging, skin biochemistry and physiology, face and body sculpting, and skin conditions and the methods used to cosmetically treat them.
 Some feature hands-on experience in dermal fillers, botox, light-based treatments, ablative skin resurfacing, and chemical peels.

 Specialty credentials are available from the Plastic Surgical Nursing Certification Board.

 CANS Eligibility Requirements for Certification

 RN in U.S., its territories, or Canada; unencumbered license

 Minimum 1000 practice hours within the core specialties in last (2) years

 Minimum (2) years RN experience within the four Core Specialties in collaboration or in a practice with a physician that is board certified within a core specialty